 Sometimes you can make your travel budget stretch further by renting an apartment.
 This superb-looking apartment in the shadow of Santa Croce features a washing machine, and hot tub in which to soak those aching limbs after a busy day seeing the sights of your Florence itinerary.

 >>> CLICK HERE TO CHECK PRICES & AVAILABILITY

 READ THIS NEXT: Where to Stay in Florence, Italy: The 7 Best Areas

-Is the Firenze Card worth it in 2022?
+Is the Firenze Card worth it?

 Like many cities, Florence has a tourist card, the Firenze Card.
 This allows

 free entry to 60+ museums and sites in Florence over a 72-hour period.

 As with any city pass, its value will be determined by your plans and the amount of time at your disposal.
 In normal times, if you are spending 3 days in Florence and visiting the sites mentioned in this itinerary, it’s likely to be a good investment.